How to Monitor Cloud Services

 The Verbose monitoring level provides a list of default metrics that you can monitor on the portal.
 In addition to these you can monitor any custom metrics or performance counters defined by your application through the portal.

-The following steps assume that you have turned on Verbose monitoring level and have configuring your application to collect and transfer custom performance counters.
+The following steps assume that you have turned on Verbose monitoring level and have configured your application to collect and transfer custom performance counters.

 To display the custom performance counters in the portal you need to update the configuration in wad-control-container: